-One of the most popular stories involves the evil King Hiranyakashipu and his demonic sister Holika.
+One of the most popular stories involves the pompous King Hiranyakashipu and his wicked sister Holika.

 Legend has it that King Hiranyakashipu believed he was all-powerful, omnipotent, and could not be defeated.
 In fact, he was so proud of himself, he made a law requiring his subjects only worship him and not God.
-However, his own son, young Prince Prahlad broke this law daily with his prayers to Lord Vishnu.
+However, his own son, young Prince Prahlad broke this law daily with his prayers to God.
 Frustrated and angry with his defiant son, the King tried to have Prahlad hurt and even killed, but Prahlad remained unharmed.

 Eventually, the King turned to his sister Holika, who had a special power which prevented her from being harmed or burned by agni (fire).
 To help her brother, the King, Holika decided she would take Prahlad into a fire pit and burn the little boy to ashes.
 While fire would not harm Holika, it would hurt Prahlad.
-However, Lord Vishnu heard Prahlad's prayers to save him and stepped in to prevent Prahlad from being hurt.
-Lord Vishnu then reversed Holika's powers so that she was burned instead.
-In this story, Holi reminds Hindus of the power of good over evil, and making good choices on a daily basis.
+However, God heard Prahlad's prayers to save him and stepped in to prevent Prahlad from being hurt.
+God then reversed Holika's powers so that she was burned instead.
+In this story, Holi reminds Hindus is that no one should do anything by force.
+Instead, Hindus are reminded that being sincere, and not letting powerful, egotistical people change you, is a human value we should all cultivate.